 3. Acknowledgement of Filing

-Two to three weeks after mailing in the application, the applicant will receive a notice of action (NOA) Form I-797C acknowledging the filing of the I-485 and any other needed actions.
+After mailing in the application, the applicant will receive a notice of action (NOA) Form I-797C acknowledging the filing of the I-485 and any other needed actions.
 If no requests for evidence or other documents are made, no additional actions are needed.

 4. Biometrics Appointment